 The technological advances that have occurred in the last century have been remarkable.
-From the Internet, to the credit card, to the bar code scanner, to the hand-held calculator, incredible inventions made in the last one hundred years have completely changed the ways in which business is done.
+From the Internet to the credit card, to the bar code scanner, to the hand-held calculator, incredible inventions made in the last one hundred years have completely changed the ways we do business.
 Just imagine trying to complete your trade finances in 1915 without access to a calculator!

 Because of the Internet, it’s now possible to communicate instantly with clients four thousand miles away.
 You can even see them because of video chatting.
 Also, documents can be emailed and sent across these distances with just a few clicks.

 Canadian companies can complete transactions with Chinese companies without ever having to send employees to China.
 There are also a number of language translation services available, such as Google Translate and iTranslate, to help people understand different languages.

 Further, because of improvements in navigation, companies can now track shipments through GPS (global positioning system) satellites.
 They can watch their products or their supplies travel across oceans via their computers.
 This would have been completely unfathomable in 1915.